cran-task-views/DifferentialEquations/DifferentialEquations.md

 -   In the package `r pkg("FME")` are functions for inverse modelling (fitting to data), sensitivity analysis, identifiability and Monte Carlo Analysis of DE models.
+-   Package `r pkg("fitode")` contains tools for fitting ODEs.
+Sensity equations are used to compute the gradients of ODE trajectories for more stable fitting.
+An MCMC method is also available.
+-   Package `r pkg("magi")` implements parameter estimation of dynamic systems from noisy and sparse data within a Bayesian framework, without the need for numerical integration.
 -   Package `r pkg("ODEsensitivity")` performs sensitivity analysis of ODE models.
 It utilizes theinterface from `deSolve` and connects it with the sensitivity analysis from `r pkg("sensitivity")`.
+-   Package `r pkg("deFit")` uses numerical optimization to fit ODEs to time series data to examine the dynamic relationships between variables.

 ### Compiled Code